AMBIO focuses primarily on promoting climate change mitigation and adaptation activities in marginalised communities in the South of Mexico.

-4.-Taungya: It is a mixed system (productive systems with timber species) that allows during the first years of its establishment to continue using different types of crops that generate additional income to the participants.
+4.-Taungya: It is a mixed system (productive systems with timber species) that allows during the first years of its establishment to continue using different types of crops that generate additional incomes to the participants.

 It also works with avoided deforestation, through Community Forest Management.
 This focuses on the management and conservation of community forest areas, to reduce forest loss due to anthropogenic activities or natural disasters.

 These works have contributed to the increase, conservation and management of forest cover in the Northern, Selva, Meseta Central, Sierra Madre and Central Depression regions of Chiapas.
-In the same way, work is being carried out in areas surrounding the Protected Natural Areas (ANP's):
+In the same way, work is being carried out in areas surrounding the Protected Natural Areas (NPA's):

 - El Ocote Biosphere Reserve (REBISO)